jimolina/bakeangular/README.md

 The app skeleton uses a subset of [Bootstrap 4 Alpha](https://github.com/twbs/bootstrap) CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+## TODO
+* ~~Execute the Migration CakePHP command to create the MySql tables~~
+* Integrate Browsersync component
+* Add a Setting config section
+* Add a way to select a different color set